-The term 'Income Statement' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Income Statement' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An Income Statement refers to a corporate financial statement that relays the performance of the company for a specific accounting time frame.
 Analysts measure such performance through reading the summary of the business revenues and expenditures in its non-operating and operating endeavors together.
 This statement reveals the net loss or net profit which the business experienced in the particular accounting time period.
 These documents are also referred to as statements of revenues or profit and loss statements.

 As one of three important financial statements, these become contained within the yearly 10-K and corporate annual reports.
 The other two critical documents are the statement of cash flows and the balance sheet.
 Every publically traded firm is required by law to deliver such legal documents to the investing public via the SEC Securities and Exchange Commission.
 These three combined statements relay all of the critical information on the firm’s financial affairs.
 Yet the income statement is special in that it alone reveals the company’s net income and overall sales’ overviews.

 Income statements are different from the balance sheet in at least one critical way.
 Balance sheets provide a single moment in time snap shot of corporate performance.
 Income statements on the other hand deliver useful information on an entire time frame or period.
 They start with the company sales figures and conclude with the total net income and appropriate EPS earnings per share figures.